b-lukaszuk/BS_wJ_eng/contents/calendar.md

 sco(s)
 ```

 BTW.
-You may use the above as your reference point for counting days.
+You may use the above day as your reference point.

 ## Solution {#sec:calendar_solution}